Pradyumna-Hegde/Register-and-Login-Page/README.md

-# Authenticator
+# Register and Login application

 ## A simple SignIn and SignUp React frontend application.

-Authenticator is a simple SignIn and SignUp React frontend application that uses TailwindCSS for styling.
+Register and Login application is a simple SignIn and SignUp React frontend application that uses TailwindCSS for styling.
 It provides an intuitive interface for users to sign up or sign in to access protected areas of websites or applications.
 The application is built with React components and has a responsive design optimized for desktop and mobile devices.

 ## Tech Stack